hipc-book/hipc-book.github.io/_practicals/4-on-core_parallelism.md

 **Note:** You will need to compile your application with debug symbols (i.e. `-g`)

 You can provide some arguments to the application in the parameters field.
-So for the nbody code, with 1000 particles for 100 time steps:
+So for the nbody code (see **Bonus Exercise** below), with 1000 particles for 100 time steps:

 ![IProviding application parameters](../../assets/practical-4/intel-advisor-3.png)
 _**Figure 3:** Providing application parameters_